Ada-Developers-Academy/core-unit-3/handling-forms/controlled-forms.md

         },
     ]);

     const toggleStudentPresence = (studentId) => {
-  const toggleStudentPresence = (studentId) => {
-    // calculate the updated student data by finding the student that matches
-    // the passed id, making a copy with object spreading, then overwriting
-    // the presence value with its inverse const toggleStudentPresence = (studentId) => {
-    // calculate the updated student data by finding the student that matches
-    // the passed id, making a copy with object spreading, then overwriting
-    // the presence value with its inverse const students = studentData.map(student => {
+        const students = studentData.map(student => {
             if (student.id === studentId) {
                 return { ...student, isPresentData: !student.isPresentData };